ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 ### 2.4.1.
 Features

-* Can be enabled only for new buckets (existing ones need support ticket)
+* Can be enabled only for new buckets (enabling on existing ones need support ticket)
 * Versioning automatically enabled.
 This is irreversible.
 * Store objects using a *write-once-read-many* (WORM) model.
 Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
 You can use Object Lock to help meet regulatory requirements that require WORM storage, or to simply add another layer of protection against object changes and deletion.